What is a false breakout and how do you avoid it?

 - Plan your exit from the position carefully, including setting stop orders and limit orders

 False breakouts summed up

-- These can cause costly mistakes for traders, thinking a market has hit a true breakout and to go long , only for it to lose momentum shortly afterwards
+These can cause costly mistakes for traders, thinking a market has hit a true breakout and going long, only for it to lose momentum shortly afterwards

 You can avoid false breakouts – or trade them intentionally – by studying your chosen market and knowing the chart patterns timeframes and other signs of a failed break

 With us, you can trade on breakouts and failed breaks using CFDs